aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/creating-reading-and-saving-projects/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-ReadProjectFiles-CheckIfProjectIsPasswordProtected.java" >}}

 ## **Reading Project Online**
 The [ProjectServerManager](https://apireference.aspose.com/tasks/java/com.aspose.tasks/ProjectServerManager) class provides the methods to retrieve projects from the specified Project Online account.
 The ProjectServerCredentials class shall be used to provide credentials that are used to connect to Project Online.
-Previously,  Microsoft.SharePoint.Client.Runtime assembly was used to retrieve AuthToken but now Aspose.Tasks provides an option to specify SiteUrl, username, and password to create a connection to Project Online.
+Previously,  Microsoft.SharePoint.Client.Runtime assembly was used to retrieve AuthToken but now Aspose.Tasks for Java provides an option to specify SiteUrl, username, and password to create a connection to Project Online.

 The following lines of code show how to read the project online.